PyTise/Python-Project/README.md

-# Python-Project
+This is example work for fiverr
-Python project for fiverr
+This program translates RGB into HEX